hp3240auqq/prima.cpp/README.md

 ![prima](https://raw.githubusercontent.com/Lizonghang/prima.cpp/main/figures/prima-cpp-logo.png)
 [![License: MIT](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-prima.cpp is a magic trick that lets you **run 70B-level LLMs on your everyday devices**—💻 laptops, 🖥️ desktops, 📱 phones, and tablets (GPU or no GPU, it’s all good).
+prima.cpp is a **distributed implementation** of [llama.cpp](https://github.com/ggerganov/llama.cpp) that lets you **run 70B-level LLMs on your everyday devices**—💻 laptops, 🖥️ desktops, 📱 phones, and tablets (GPU or no GPU, it’s all good).
 With it, you can run **QwQ-32B, Qwen 2.5-72B, Llama 3-70B, or DeepSeek R1 70B** right from your local home cluster!

 Worried about OOM or your device stucking?
 Never again! prima.cpp keeps its **memory pressure below 10%**, you can run very large models while enjoying Tiktok (if you don't mind the inference speed).

 ## 🚀 Performance
 How about speed?
-Built upon [llama.cpp](https://github.com/ggerganov/llama.cpp), but it’s **15x faster!** 🚀 On my poor devices, QwQ-32B generates 11 tokens per second, and Llama 3-70B generates 1.5 tokens per second.
+Built upon llama.cpp, but it’s **15x faster!** 🚀 On my poor devices, QwQ-32B generates 11 tokens per second, and Llama 3-70B generates 1.5 tokens per second.
 That's about the same speed as audiobook apps, from slow to fast speaking.
 We plan to power a **Home Siri** soon, then we can have private chats without privacy concerns.

 **prima.cpp vs llama.cpp on QwQ 32B:**